lauslim12/provisions/README.md

 ## Update

-Updating the packages can be done by typing the following command.
+Updating the packages can be done by typing the following commands.

 ```bash
 # for homebrew